Northrop Grumman Pegasus: Launch profile

 In a Pegasus launch, the carrier aircraft takes off from a runway with support and checkout facilities.
-Such locations have included Kennedy Space Center / Cape Canaveral Air Force Station, Florida; Vandenberg Air Force Base and Dryden Flight Research Center, California; Wallops Flight Facility, Virginia; Kwajalein Range in the Pacific Ocean, and the Canary Islands in the Atlantic Ocean.
-Orbital offers launches from Alcantara, Brazil, but no known customers have performed any.
+Such locations had included Kennedy Space Center / Cape Canaveral Air Force Station, Florida; Vandenberg Air Force Base and Dryden Flight Research Center, California; Wallops Flight Facility, Virginia; Kwajalein Range in the Pacific Ocean, and the Canary Islands in the Atlantic Ocean.
+Orbital offered launches from Alcantara, Brazil, but no known customers had performed any.

-Upon reaching a predetermined staging time, location, and velocity the aircraft releases the Pegasus.
-After five seconds of free-fall, the first stage ignites and the vehicle pitches up.
-The 45-degree delta wing (of carbon composite construction and double-wedge airfoil) aids pitch-up and provides some lift.
-The tail fins provide steering for first-stage flight, as the Orion 50S motor does not have a thrust-vectoring nozzle.
+Upon reaching a predetermined staging time, location, and velocity the aircraft released the Pegasus.
+After five seconds of free-fall, the first stage ignited and the vehicle pitched up.
+The 45-degree delta wing (of carbon composite construction and double-wedge airfoil) aided pitch-up and provided some lift.
+The tail fins provided steering for first-stage flight, as the Orion 50S motor does not have a thrust-vectoring nozzle.

 Approximately 1 minute and 17 seconds later, the Orion 50S motor burns out.
-The vehicle is at over 200,000 feet (61 km) in altitude and hypersonic speed.
+The vehicle would be at over 200,000 feet (61 km) in altitude and hypersonic speed.
 The first stage falls away, taking the wing and tail surfaces, and the second stage ignites.
-The Orion 50 burns for approximately 1 minute and 18 seconds.
-Attitude control is by thrust vectoring the Orion 50 motor around two axes, pitch and yaw; roll control is provided by nitrogen thrusters on the third stage.
+The Orion 50 burnt for approximately 1 minute and 18 seconds.
+Attitude control was by thrust vectoring the Orion 50 motor around two axes, pitch and yaw; roll control was provided by nitrogen thrusters on the third stage.

 Midway through second-stage flight, the launcher has reached a near-vacuum altitude.
 The fairing splits and falls away, uncovering the payload and third stage.
 Upon burnout of the second-stage motor, the stack coasts until reaching a suitable point in its trajectory, depending on mission.
-Then the Orion 50 is discarded, and the third stage's Orion 38 motor ignites.
-It too has a thrust-vectoring nozzle, assisted by the nitrogen thrusters for roll.
+Then the Orion 50 would be discarded, and the third stage's Orion 38 motor ignites.
+It too had a thrust-vectoring nozzle, assisted by the nitrogen thrusters for roll.
 After approximately 64 seconds, the third stage burns out.

-A fourth stage is sometimes added for a higher altitude, finer altitude accuracy, or more complex maneuvers.
-The HAPS (Hydrazine Auxiliary Propulsion System) is powered by three restartable, monopropellant hydrazine thrusters.
+A fourth stage was sometimes added for a higher altitude, finer altitude accuracy, or more complex maneuvers.
+The HAPS (Hydrazine Auxiliary Propulsion System) was powered by three restartable, monopropellant hydrazine thrusters.
 As with dual launches, the HAPS cuts into the fixed volume available for payload.
 In at least one instance, the spacecraft was built around the HAPS.

-Guidance is via a 32-bit computer and an IMU.
-A GPS receiver gives additional information.
-Due to the air launch and wing lift, the first-stage flight algorithm is custom-designed.
-The second- and third-stage trajectories are ballistic, and their guidance is derived from a Space Shuttle algorithm.
+Guidance was via a 32-bit computer and an IMU.
+A GPS receiver gave additional information.
+Due to the air launch and wing lift, the first-stage flight algorithm was custom-designed.
+The second- and third-stage trajectories were ballistic, and their guidance was derived from a Space Shuttle algorithm.